Housing Related Forms & Documents for Residential Students

 If you believe you need to return to campus earlier than your scheduled move-in time, you may request an early move-in.
-This fall, there are just two available early arrival dates: Wednesday, August 22nd from 3 – 6 pm; or Sunday, August 26th from 3 – 6 pm.
+This spring, there is just one early arrival date: Sunday, January 20th from 6 – 9 pm.
 Please fill out the form (link to the instructions and form in the title), and you will hear back via your WCSU email.

 Guests under the age of 18 may be permitted to spend the night with a sibling or friend by providing a completed parental permission form, which must be submitted to the H & RL office no later than 24 hours before the overnight.

 If you are providing permission for a child to visit for the weekend, please be sure that you have faxed the form to the Housing & Residence Life Office by noon on Friday.
 Forms that come in after that time cannot be guaranteed to be delivered, and the guests will be refused at the Information Desks.

 Forms can be downloaded and faxed to 203-837-8529.